Nonlinear generalized sections and vector bundle homomorphisms in Colombeau spaces of generalized functions: Point value characterizations

 \section{Point value characterizations}

 In order to characterize a generalized function by its point values, the following auxiliary result (adapted from \cite{punktwerte}) allows to construct generalized points with specific properties.
 However, we need to establish some terminology for its formulation.
-First, in the local case the topological vector space isomorphism $\cL ( \cD'(U), C^\infty(U)) \cong C^\infty(U, \cD(U))$ (where $U \subseteq \bR^n$ is an open set) establishes a correspondence between smoothing operators $\Phi$ and smoothing kernels $\vec\varphi$; the conditions (VSO1-4,2',4') transform accordingly (cf.~\cite{bigone} for details), which gives an equivalent formulation of test objects in terms of smoothing kernels.
-The construction in the next lemma gives a generalized point defined in the local setting which can be pulled back to the manifold along a chart; there, the point of the corresponding submanifold of $M$ can be seen as a point on $M$ by pulling it back along the ``restriction mapping'' $\rho_{U,M}^{SO}$ of smoothing operators (see \cite[Section 5]{bigone}), which maps test objects on $M$ to test objects on $U$.
+First, in the local case (where $U \subseteq \bR^n$ is an open set) the topological vector space isomorphism $\cL ( \cD'(U); C^\infty(U)) \cong C^\infty(U, \cD(U))$ establishes a correspondence between smoothing operators $\Phi$ and smoothing kernels $\vec\varphi$; the conditions (VSO1-4,2',4') transform accordingly (cf.~\cite{bigone} for details), which gives an equivalent formulation of test objects in terms of smoothing kernels.
+The construction in the next lemma gives a generalized point defined in the local setting which can be pulled back to the manifold along a chart; there, the point of the corresponding submanifold of $M$ can be seen as a point on $M$ by pulling it back along the ``restriction mapping'' $\rSO_{U,M}$ of smoothing operators (see \cite[Theorem 5.6, p.~198]{bigone}), which maps test objects on $M$ to test objects on $U$.

-For an open subset $U \subseteq \bR^n$, $S(U)$ and $S^0(U)$ denote the spaces of nets $(\vec\varphi_\e)_\e \in \SK U^I$ of smoothing kernels such that the corresponding nets of smoothing operators satisfy (VSO1)--(VSO4) or (VSO1,2',3,4'), respectively, of Section \ref{sec3} with $E = U \times \bK$ (cf.\ also \cite{papernew}).
+For an open subset $U \subseteq \bR^n$, $S(U)$ and $S^0(U)$ denote the spaces of nets $(\vec\varphi_\e)_\e \in \SK{U}^I$ of smoothing kernels such that the corresponding nets of smoothing operators satisfy (VSO1)--(VSO4) or (VSO1,2',3,4'), respectively, of Section \ref{sec3} with $E = U \times \bK$ (cf.\ also \cite{papernew}).
 These are exactly the test objects used in the local scalar theory.